npsot_bluebonnet_full_color

 Maintenance

 Ornamental, hedge or screen.
 Growth rate moderate to rapid.
+Give lots of room to grow or prune to fit the garden space if needed.
 Needs good drainage.
-Native to Limestone soils.
-Winter: Give lots of room to grow or prune to fit the garden space if needed.
-Can use as shrub or prune to tree form.
-Nor fertilizer needed.
-Drought tolerant.
-Do not overwater in summer.
+Drought tolerant, do not overwater in summer or branches can get leggy and lay on the ground or get heavy and break.
 Wet soils can result in fungal infections, especially in warm temperatures.
-Propagation: Seed, Root cuttings.
+Although its native habitat in Texas is rocky bluffs, slopes, banks, and dry hillsides in the Edwards Plateau and Trans-Pecos Ecoregions, it has gained popularity in gardens throughout the state.
+Propagation: seed, root cutting.

 Comments